4ae9b8/browserhacks/README.md

 ---------

 Please keep in mind using a hack is not always the perfect solution.
 It can be useful to fix some weird browser specific bug, but in most cases you should fix your CSS/JS.

+Here is a little pen to fork and edit when we want to ask for people's help to test a hack: http://codepen.io/HugoGiraudel/pen/HEoJx.